Diving in Australia

 - Fly to Cairns (CNS), in Australia, Queensland

-Scuba Diving in New South Whales: Julian Rocks in Byron Bay and Lord Howe Island
+New South Whales: Julian Rocks in Byron Bay and Lord Howe Island

 Julian Rocks is only 2,5 km (1,5 mile) off Byron Bay, in Cape Byron Marine Park.
 The particularity of this site is that both tropical and temperate waters meet, bringing up to a thousand marine species: turtles, whales, manta rays, or leopard sharks to name a few.
 There are six dive sites you can explore at Julian Rocks.